dungeons-of-moria/umoria/docs/manual.md

 To save the game so that it can be restarted later, use the Control-X command.
 Save files will also be generated if the game crashes due to a system error.
-When the character dies, a reduced savefile is produced containing only the monster memory, and the option settings.
+When the character dies, a reduced save file is produced containing only the monster memory, and the option settings.